asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 </Project>
 ```

-Finally, set up the `.csproj` file with `PackageReference` manually or via NuGet packages (recommend).
-Special warning to `<OutputPath>` attribute.
-It needs to way to the plugins folder of main project `Asv.Drones`
+Finally, set up the `.csproj` file with `PackageReference` that will reference `ApiVersion` from `Directory.Build.props` file.
+If you want to debug your plugin using the main `Asv.Drones` app - set up `<OutputPath>` attribute.
+It must point to the plugins folder of the main `Asv.Drones` project.
+You can also set this up by adding a .NET Executable Run/Debug configuration in your IDE.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">